Helen of Greece and Denmark: From the Goudi coup to the Balkan Wars

 Artillery Major Nikolaos Zorbas, figurehead leader of the Goudi coup.
 Portrait by Spyridon Prosalentis.

 On 28 August 1909 a group of Greek officers, known as the "Military League", organized a coup d'état (called the Goudi coup) against the government of King George I, Helen's grandfather.
 While declaring to be monarchists, the League members, led by Nikolaos Zorbas, asked the king to dismiss his sons from military posts.
-Officially, this was to protect the Diadochos from the jealousy that could stem from his friendship with some soldiers.
+Officially, this was to protect the Diadochos (Crown Prince) from the jealousy that could stem from his friendship with some soldiers.
 But the reality was quite different: the officers blamed Constantine for the defeat of Greece against the Ottoman Empire during the Thirty Days' War of 1897.

 The situation was so tense that the sons of George I were finally forced to resign from their military posts to save their father from the shame of their being expelled.
 The Diadochos also decided to leave Greece with his wife and children.
 For several months, the family moved to the Schloss Friedrichshof at Kronberg in Germany.
 It was the first of many times that the 14-year-old Helen would have to go into exile.

 After much tension, the political situation eventually subsided in Greece and Constantine and his family were allowed to return to their homeland.
 In 1911, the Diadochos was restored in his military duties by the Prime Minister Eleftherios Venizelos.
 A year later, the First Balkan War broke out, which allowed Greece to annex large territories in Macedonia, Epirus, Crete and the North Aegean.
 It was also at the end of this conflict that King George I was assassinated in Thessaloniki on 18 March 1913 and Helen's father succeeded him on the Hellenic throne as King Constantine I.

 After these events, Helen spent long weeks touring Greece, of which she previously only knew the main towns and the island of Corfu.
 With her father and brother Alexander, she travelled in Greek Macedonia and the various battlefields of the First Balkan War.
 However, this period of calm was short-lived as the Second Balkan War broke out in June 1913.
 Once again, Greece emerged victorious from the conflict, allowing it to significantly expand its territory, which grew by 68% after the signing of the Treaty of Bucharest.